dqlam00045/stockprediction/README.md

 pip install -r requirements.txt

-Third version of the AI model, with SARIMA implemented.
+New approach to the model, with Reddit post usage as an example.